Air source heat pumps – householder planning advice

 Useful tips

-If planning permission is required because you will have more than one unit on the building or within the grounds of the property, you will be required to submit a noise assessment which considers the noise of all units (existing and proposed).
+If planning permission is required because you will have more than one unit on the building or within the grounds of the property in the case of a non-detached property, or more than two units on the building or within the grounds of the in the case of a detached property, you will be required to submit a noise assessment which considers the noise of all units (existing and proposed).

 If you’re not sure whether planning permission is required